Engaging members in our work is an essential element for sustaining and positioning the organization for ongoing success.

 Members who are knowledgeable about ADAA’s conference who are and willing to contribute their efforts to broadly recruiting and organizing content and increasing attendance are needed.
 The time commitment is 3 to 6 hours per every month, especially August through December.
 Responsibilities include a monthly one-hour conference call; outreach to colleagues encouraging their participation; reviewing, discussing, and selecting submissions to create a unique high-quality educational and networking event; and planning special sessions.
 The committee is organized into subcommittees led by co-chairs: Research, Clinical/Practice, Posters, Master Clinician Workshops, and Professional Development.

-The purpose of the Membership Committee is to increase membership of clinicians and researchers by working with ADAA staff to develop recruitment campaigns, improve retention, evaluate member benefits, consider new membership categories, and recommend new activities consistent with the needs of the membership.
+The purpose of the Membership Committee is to focus on recruitment and retention of members.
 Only members in good standing are eligible to serve on this committee.

-The purpose of the Public Education Committee is use the content and expertise of ADAA members to improve public education and outreach about anxiety and anxiety-related disorders.
+The purpose of the Public Education Committee is to improve and expand public education and outreach about anxiety, depression, and related disorders through webinars, social and other media, and collaborations.
 Only members in good standing are eligible to serve on this committee.

 Comprised of mid- and senior-level basic and clinical researchers, the Scientific Council contributes scientific expertise and mentorship, actively grows membership, and encourages participation in ADAA among colleagues, students, and fellows.
 Committee members are committed to the organization and participate in projects that maintain ADAA’s leading edge in research, dissemination, treatment, and advocacy.
-See list of current scientific council members.
+See the current members of the Scientific Council.